Ronald M. George: Supreme Court of California

-In re Marriage Cases
+Notable Cases

+In 1997, Chief Justice George authored the court's opinion on American Academy of Pediatrics v.
+Lungren striking down a state statute requiring a minor to obtain parental consent for an abortion as an unconstitutional violation of the state constitutional right of privacy.

 In 2008, Chief Justice George authored the opinion in the Supreme Court's 4–3 ruling in In re Marriage Cases legalizing same-sex marriage in California.
 Citing the court's 1948 decision legalizing interracial marriages, George's opinion found that sexual orientation is a protected class like race and gender, meaning that attempts to ban same-sex marriage would be subject to strict scrutiny under the Equal Protection Clause of the California Constitution.
 It was the first state high court in the country to do so.
 Voters would overturn the decision less than six months later by passing Proposition 8 in the November 2008 elections.
-However, Proposition 8 would itself be later overturned by a federal court in Perry v.
-Schwarzenegger.

-Potential Supreme Court nominee
+Potential U.S. Supreme Court nominee

 George was occasionally floated as a candidate for justice of the United States Supreme Court as a conservative acceptable to Democrats, such as when Democratic United States Senator Barbara Boxer suggested George as a potential nominee for the seat on the Court vacated by Sandra Day O'Connor's retirement.
 Boxer described both George and his fellow California Supreme Court Justice Kathryn Werdegar, as Republicans who "reflect the spirit of Sandra Day O'Connor's tenure—independent and nonideological."

 Retirement

-On July 14, 2010, Chief Justice George announced he would not seek to be re-elected in 2010 and would therefore retire at the end of his term: January 2, 2011.
+On July 14, 2010, Chief Justice George announced he would not seek to be retained in 2010 and would therefore retire at the end of his term: January 2, 2011.
 He was succeeded by Tani Cantil-Sakauye.

-In 2013, after his retirement, he published a book of memoirs, Chief: The Quest for Justice in California, about his term on the Supreme Court.
+In 2013, after his retirement, he published a book of memoirs, Chief: The Quest for Justice in California, about his legal and judicial career.

 Personal life

 On January 30, 1966, George married Barbara J. Schneiderman in Los Angeles.
 They have three sons: Eric, Andrew, Christopher as well as three grandchildren, Charlotte, Maya, and Kohl.

+George successfully completed the Boston, New York, San Francisco, and Big Sur marathons.